mariiaan/cmdplay-pp/README.md

 - FFmpeg (https://www.ffmpeg.org/)

 # License
-This project uses the MIT license.
-TLDR: You can do whatever you want with the project as long as you include the license and the original copyright message.
+The code of this project (cmdplaypp/src) is licensed under the MIT license.
+TLDR: You can do whatever you want with the code as long as you include the license and the original copyright message.
 (LICENSE file)
 The project also uses FFmpeg (https://ffmpeg.org/) which is licensed under LGPL 2.1+.

 Pull-requests will be reviewed and accepted, please keep your code simple, short and understandable!